markjnkim/es_mod/01-html/content/step-4-what-to-do.md

 }
 ```

-Now we can delete the previous CSS rules for `.intro h2` and `.steps h2` (sorry!).
+Now we can delete the previous CSS rules for `.intro h2` and `.steps h2`, since we have combined their declarations.
 We'll also need to update the HTML code to use these new classes:

 ```html
 <section id="what-we-do" class="intro">